john21682/docs-as-code/docs/index.md

-# Docs as Code
+# Sample REST API

-This documentation is authored using a Docs-as-Code approach.
+This is a sample API documentation site created to demonstrate a Docs-as-Code approach.

-## Key Characteristics
-- Markdown-based content
-- Git version control
+It shows how API documentation can be:
-- Local preview
+- Version controlled
-- Ready for CI/CD
+- Structured for developers
-- Implementing Docs as Code
+- Maintained alongside code

+This site is intended as a portfolio example.